PublicSoftTools

 Does the mobile preview matter for SEO?

 Google uses mobile-first indexing, meaning it primarily crawls and evaluates the mobile version of pages.
-While the title and description are the same HTML tags regardless of device, checking the mobile preview ensures your snippet is not truncated to an unusable length for the majority of searchers who click from a phone.
+Mobile truncates descriptions at around 120 characters, so checking the mobile preview ensures your snippet is not cut to an unusable length for the majority of searchers who click from a phone.

 Check Your Google Snippet — Free, Instant, No Signup